USAJOBS/help-center/how-to/application/agency/contact.md

 tags: [application, status, contact, agency]
 ---

-If you have questions regarding a position to which you are applying, please speak to the point-of-contact listed on each job opportunity announcement (JOA).
+If you have questions regarding a position to which you are applying, please speak to the point-of-contact listed on each job announcement.
 To contact the agency, click the "Agency Contact Info" link in the job accouncement.

 If the job accouncement has closed and no longer appears on the USAJOBS website, you can contact the human resources office of the hiring agency for additional information and assistance.

 To learn more, please consult the following resources: